davidrepository/biotech-app-recreation/README.md

 I use Strapi as a headless CMS because it’s flexible and easy to customize.
 For deployment, I choose Vercel since it integrates seamlessly with Next.js and offers fast, automatic builds and deployments.
 To ensure my frontend code works well, I rely on Jest and React Testing Library for unit and integration testing, which helps catch bugs early.

 For monitoring and maintaining app health, I would set up Sentry to track errors and performance issues in real time, allowing me to respond quickly to any problems.
 Additionally, I use LogRocket to capture user sessions and behavior.

+###

+* Commits should follow a more structure format – in this instance, the priority was delivery.